Catenanuova: Natural areas

-Society

-Traditions and folklore
+Culture

 The most important festival in Catenanuova is the one in honor of the patron saints Saint Prosperus the martyr and Mary Most Holy of Grace, held annually from the penultimate to the last Sunday of September.

 The festival was established in 1752 by the founder of Catenanuova, Andrea Giuseppe Riggio-Statella, Prince of La Catena, who brought the relics of the martyr Prosperus to the town, extracted from the Catacombs of San Callisto in Rome.